-The mapping of the ESP engine name to a host:port field potentially used by an ESP publish/subscribe client.
-The host:port string is the required urlhostport

-• The project, query, and window names of the window associated with the connector, as well as the serialized schema of the window.
+- The mapping of the ESP engine name to a host:port field potentially used by an ESP publish/subscribe client.
+The host:port string is the required urlhostport connector configuration parameter, and is substituted by the engine name in topic strings used on the fabric. - The project, query, and window names of the window associated with the connector, as well as the serialized schema of the window.